 How the World Learns: Comparative Educational Systems

 Overall, How the World Learns: Comparative Educational Systems is an excellent course that provides a fascinating look into education around the world.
 Professor Wiseman's expertise and engaging teaching style make the course both informative and enjoyable, and it is sure to be of interest to anyone interested in the subject.

-How the World Learns: Comparative Educational Systems is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on July 24, 2015.
+How the World Learns: Comparative Educational Systems is a series that ran for 1 seasons (24 episodes) between July 24, 2015 and on The Great Courses

+How the World Learns: Comparative Educational Systems